MicrosoftDocs/azure-media-services/media-services/latest/monitoring/integrate-event-grid-log-analytics-tutorial.md

 ---
 title: Store Media Services events in Azure Log Analytics
-description: Learn how to store Azure Media Services events in Azure Log Analytics.
+description: Azure Media Services v3 emits events on Azure Event Grid.
+You can subscribe to events in many ways and store them in data stores.
+In this tutorial, you will subscribe to Media Services events using a Log App Flow.
+The Logic App will be triggered for each event and store the body of the event in Azure Log Analytics.
+Once the events are in Azure Log Analytics, you can use other Azure services to create a dashboard, monitor, and alert on these events, though we won't be covering that in this tutorial.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: tutorial
-ms.date: 01/09/2023
+ms.date: 02/21/2023
 ms.author: inhenkel
 ---